HD logo on light background

 Sorenson adds: “Now we're really starting to tap into and hone in on what really does well in Southern Oregon."

-The pinot noir rosé offers the light hue of a dry Provence wine, with hints of strawberries and melon.
+The award-winning rosé offers the light hue of a dry Provence wine, with hints of strawberries and melon.
 This fruity wine pairs well with seafoodcharcuterie, and pasta.
 And it is precisely these kinds of pairings that Harry & David seeks out for its thoughtfully crafted gift baskets.

 Creating special deliveries